+Planning priority 3 Consolidate development within town and village centres

+Mixed use development (Malua Bay)

-OUR PLACE Planning Priority 3 - Consolidate development within town and village centres Whilst there will continue to be demand for single dwelling housing the forecast growth in 1 and 2 person households over and above all other types of households requires the Shire provide a greater diversity of housing types in close accessibility to town and village centres.
+While there will continue to be demand for single dwelling housing, the forecast growth in one and two person households over and above all other types of households requires a greater diversity of housing types accessible to town and village centres.

 New greenfield sites are challenged by the need to consider natural hazards, topography, native vegetation, important habitats and cultural heritage.
 This necessitates a greater push to consolidate future development within existing towns and activity centres.

 There are areas of residential land that have not yet been developed.
 In some cases, these areas are in multiple ownership and there is a risk that future subdivision can occur in an ad hoc manner.
 There is a need for staged master planning and a comprehensive suite of subdivision provisions to be applied over the land to ensure these future residential areas are quality places in years to come.

+population.id

+population.id

+ABS, 2016

+Actions

-Actions 3.1 Develop subdivision controls (short term) 3.2 Investigate preparing master planning for residential land release areas to strategically address land constraints (short term) 3.3 Review medium and high density planning provisions in DCPs (short term) 3.4 Develop planning provisions concerning waterfront developments in DCPs (medium term)
+3.1 Develop subdivision controls (short term) 3.2 Investigate preparation of master planning for residential land release areas to strategically address land constraints (short to long term)

+3.3 Review medium and high density planning provisions in DCPs (medium term)

+3.4 Develop planning provisions concerning waterfront developments in DCPs (medium term)